RamonN3xt41l/ProyectoFinalGeeks/README.md

 2. Insert the name of the channel in the text box that just popped up

-3. Click on the save button (if you ckick on this button without a text written in the box mentiones below, an error message will appear)
+3. Click on the save button (if you click on this button without a text written in the box mentioned below, an error message will appear)

 4. You will now see your new channel in the Channel list in the aside menu